 - Try a different browser or device, and then copy or sync the file(s).

-If you're still having trouble, contact us.
+If you’re still having trouble, you can contact our reseller FastSpring.

 Do the download links expire?

 Yes, they expire after 7 days or after a number of download attempts, which depends on the file size.
 This is set by our reseller FastSpring to prevent sharing of links.